Associate in Science (AS)

 “The internship itself provides me with resources to learn more about an organization that promotes mobility amongst staff members in different parts of the world, which is a path that I aim to pursue.”

 Students can participate in a wide variety of study abroad programs.
 Our students also have the ability to complete their internships in other countries.
 We have had Business students study abroad or complete internships in Australia, Costa Rica, New Zealand, and Turkey.

 SUNY Cobleskill has a number of articulation agreements with other universities in place, and new ones are always being pursued, that enable our graduates to be accepted into advanced degree programs.
 SUNY Cobleskill BBA graduates can be accepted into Rochester Institute of Technology’s Saunders MBA program, pursuing one of 15 graduate tracks at SUNY Cobleskill to reduce the time needed to earn an MBA by up to one year.

-Associate Professor Dr. Scott Ferguson joined SUNY Cobleskill’s faculty in 2008 after working for 20 years in HR Management
+Professor Dr. Scott Ferguson joined SUNY Cobleskill’s faculty in 2008 after working for 20 years in HR Management

 and 17 years as an Entrepreneur.
 He received an Ed.
 D. from St. John Fisher College’s